shongi-org/shongi/README.md

 To do -

-Set Order Details in time line page, make page dynamic

-See on going orders on homepage

-Service Provider App

-Flow for past Issue

 Flow for Someone else

 Case Insensitive search

+Service Provider App - Shahriar

 Hook remaining home page services with category

 UI improvements

+- place icons instead of labels in past orders and other lists
+- home page desktop spacings
+- Signup form needs to be coherent

+See on going orders on homepage

 Add Phone number changing option at cart for OTP exception